outlier-org/onboarding/projectLifecycle.md

 ### Planning Document
 In order to facilitate proper forethought and planning in a project, a planning document should contain the following, at a minimum:
 * Introduction which identifies the problem/task to be solved, along with relevant context.
 * Presentation of at least three engineering approaches to solve the problem/task.
-If there are not at least three approaches which are technically feasible, an explanation for this should be provided.
 * After the presentation of each approach, the pros and cons of each approach should be listed so the approaches can be compared.
 * A summary in which the chosen approach is identified, along with a logical explanation for its selection.
 * Any other relevant information explaining the estimate or project details.